columbia/pickleball/evaluation/README.md

 the following claims when evaluated on our model datasets:

 * RQ1: PickleBall generates policies that block 100% of malicious models from loading.
+This isupported by Table 2 showing that PickleBall has 0% false negative rate.
 * RQ2: PickleBall generates policies that load 79% of benign models.
+This is supported by Table 1 showing that PickleBall successfully loads 79% of benign models.
 * RQ3: PickleBall generates policies in a reasonable amount of time, and it enforces policies with minimal overhead.
+This is supported by Figures 6 and 7 showing PickleBall's policy generation time and enforcement overhead.
 * RQ4: PickleBall compares favorably to other state-of-the-art tools.
+This is supported by Table 2 showing how PickleBall performs in comparison to the Weights-Only Unpickle, ModelScanner, and ModelTracer.

-This README provides steps to reproduce these claims.
+This README provides steps to reproduce these claims by reproducing the data presented in Table 1, Table 2, Figure 6, and Figure 7.
 These steps assume that you have access to this code repository and the malicious and benign model datasets distributed in the PickleBall artifact.

-To validate these claims, the steps below demonstrate how to reproduce the data presented in Table 1, Table 2, Figure 6, and Figure 7 of the PickleBall paper.
-By following the steps, you will be able to validate that the outputs match what is presented in these tables.

-These tables and figures support our main claims:
-* RQ1 is supported by Table 2 showing that PickleBall has a 0% false negative rate.
-* RQ2 is supported by Table 1 showing that PickleBall successfully loads 79% of benign models.
-* RQ3 is supported by Figure 6 and Figure 7 showing PickleBall's policy
-  generation time and enforcement overhead.
-* RQ4 is supported by Table 2 showing how PickleBall performs in comparison to the Weights Only Unpickler, ModelScanner, and ModelTracer.

 Prior to reproducing the evaluation, you should familiarize yourself with the PickleBall implementation as described in the top level README.